 As a member of the Council of Graduate Schools, Radford University adheres to the following resolution.

 Resolution: Acceptance of an offer of financial support (such as a graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and graduate school expect to honor.
 In that context, the conditions affecting such offers and their acceptance must be defined carefully and understood by all parties.

 Students are under no obligation to respond to offers of financial support prior to April 15.
 In those instances in which a student accepts an offer before April 15, and subsequently desires to withdraw that acceptance, the student may submit in writing a resignation of the appointment at any time through April 15.
 However, an acceptance given or left in force after April 15 commits the student not to accept another offer without first obtaining a written release from the institution to which a commitment has been made.
 Similarly, an offer by an institution after April 15 is conditional on presentation by the student of the written release from any previously accepted offer.
 It is further agreed by the institutions and organizations subscribing to the above Resolution that a copy of this Resolution should accompany every scholarship, fellowship, traineeship, and assistantship offer.

 Insurance and Parking

 Graduate Assistants, Graduate Teaching Assistants and Graduate Teaching Fellows are covered by the University’s liability insurance and by Worker’s Compensation.
-Student medical coverage for GAs, GTAs and GTFs and their families is available at an additional cost to the student through the Dean of Students Office.
 GAs, GTAs and GTFs are not eligible for sick leave benefits.

 Graduate Teaching Fellows will be permitted to purchase Faculty/Staff parking permits, allowing them to park in designated faculty/staff lots.